Way-Of-The-Net/Home/index.md

       Enabling users to choose the algorithmic strategy they feel most comfortable with to manage their portfolio.
     features:
-      - title: Select your strategy.
+      - title: Select a strategy.
 Control your risk.
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >-
           Our strategies are custom tailored and built from the ground up.
-          Sourcing many of our proprietary data feeds, we enable our users to access tools that a usually only available to accredited investors.
+          Sourcing many of our proprietary data feeds, we enable our users to access tools that are usually only available to accredited investors.
         actions:
           - label: Learn More
             url: /features